-After Basic Training Jim was sent to Camp Pendleton, California for his Infantry and Motor Transport (truck driver) training.
-Upon Graduation Jim received orders to Vietnam, he went home for 20 days, turned 18 and in late July he was on a plane headed overseas.
-The plane laid over in Okinawa and while there he got “blue tagged”, meaning his orders were cancelled, and he was to serve his 1 year in Okinawa at Camp Foster.
+After Basic Training, Jim was sent to Camp Pendleton, California for his Infantry and Motor Transport (truck driver) training.
+Upon graduation, Jim received orders to Vietnam.
+He went home for 20 days, turned 18 and in late July was on a plane headed overseas.
+The plane laid over in Okinawa and while there he got “blue tagged,” meaning his orders were canceled, and he was to serve his one year in Okinawa at Camp Foster.

 The new airfield was in Vietnam located approximately 35 miles south of Udon Thani, Thailand.
-While in country, Jim found himself part of multiple convoys in unmarked vehicles moving building materials and supplies from Thailand to the airfield.
+While in the country, Jim found himself part of multiple convoys in unmarked vehicles moving building materials and supplies from Thailand to the airfield.
 Once the airfield was established, it supported two F-4 squadrons and one A-6 squadron.
 Jim hauled ammunition and missiles from the ammo dump to the airfield numerous times a day with each round trip taking three hours due to the road conditions and the stability of the cargo he was moving.

-In 1973 Jim was reassigned to the 24th Marine Division in Camp Pendleton where he served as a Staff Duty driver transporting VIPs.
+In 1973 Jim was reassigned to the 24th Marine Division in Camp Pendleton in California where he served as a staff duty driver transporting VIPs.
 During his time there, Jim enrolled in a program designed to help those in the military to finish high school at Escondido Community College, and in February of 1976, Jim received his Escondido High School diploma.

 Jim says that the environment at Dot is familiar to him.
 It reminds him of the military with its structure and chain of command, except that Dot usually always has an answer for his questions, unlike the military who just tells you to follow the orders.
-He is happy to be at Dot, he likes the pay, the outstanding benefits, and is disappointed that he come to Dot sooner.
+He is happy to be at Dot, pointing to the pay and outstanding benefits as his favorite perks, and is disappointed that he didn’t come to Dot sooner.

 Jim lives in Jacksonville, Illinois, about 45 miles from the Mt.
 Sterling facility.
-He has two adult children, Jennelle and Jacob and one grandchild, Ian.
-In his off-time he enjoys fishing, camping, hanging out with friends, cooking, and boating.
+He has two adult children, Jennelle and Jacob, and one grandchild, Ian.
+In his off-time, he enjoys fishing, camping, hanging out with friends, cooking and boating.
 He is best known for always being there to help a friend.

-From Dot and Dot Transportation: Thank you Jim and all our great veterans for your service to our country!
+From Dot and Dot Transportation: Thank you, Jim, and all our great veterans for your service to our country!